 05 Oct In Brindisi, Food is a Feast

-In Italy, food is so much tied with culture, history and traditions that it’s impossible to understand the country without a culinary journey, and Brindisi makes no exception.
+In Italy, food is so much tied to culture, history, and traditions that it’s impossible to understand the country without a culinary journey, and Brindisi makes no exception.

-Every region has its specialties, based on the local products and making for a wonderful variety of dishes, tastes and flavours.
+Every region has its specialties, based on the local products and making for a wonderful variety of dishes, tastes, and flavors.
 In Brindisi, and in all Puglia, food is a real feast.
 For the palate, but also for the eyes.

 In this beautiful area of southern Italy, roughly corresponding to the heel of the boot-shaped country, they are proud of their legacy and they’re working a lot to keep it.
 Here, the Slow Food movement is very popular and it reflects on the excellent quality of the products.
 So it happened that much of my time in Brindisi revolved around local food and dishes.

 As simple as it might sound, bruschetta with cherry tomatoes can be a real delicacy.
-It’s all in the ingredients: good bread, perfectly ripen tomatoes, high-quality extra-virgin olive oil and a few rosemary or oregano twigs.
+It’s all about the ingredients: good bread, perfectly ripened tomatoes, high-quality extra-virgin olive oil and a few rosemary or oregano twigs.

 Albeit a good amount of industrial food, as well as bare junk food, has become widespread in Italian supermarkets, biological and Slow Food products are getting increasingly popular.
-This is an amazing opportunity for small local producers and farmers to safeguard traditions and most of all the uniqueness of flavors and taste.
+This is a fantastic opportunity for small local producers and farmers to safeguard traditions and most of all the uniqueness of flavors and taste.